 How we opened camp safely during COVID-19!

-We believed it was critical to provide children with a positive and safe place to be with their peers.
+It was critical for summer 2020 to provide children with a positive and safe place to be with their peers.
 To have role models that will care for them and rebuild their self-confidence for them to go back to school.
 Camp looked and felt a little different, but it was filled with all the favorite Abrams traditions and meaningful moments that your campers live 10 months for 2.
 We took great pride in knowing that we were able to care for their emotional and social well-being this summer.
 We are looking forward to doing it even bigger in Summer 2021.

 The JCC Abrams Camps summer 2020 Summer Family Guidebook was prepared in partnership with NJ Department of Health (NJDOH), the American Camp Association (ACA) field guidelines and their consultant, Environmental Health & Engineering Inc. (EH&E) and the Center for Disease Control (CDC).
 We have also worked in consultation with our local East Windsor township Board of Health, local medical professionals and our national JCCA of North America office.